Skip to content

 Castile soap earns its cult following through utility.
 A single bottle can cover dozens of cleaning jobs when diluted appropriately.

-• Body & face wash: Gentle enough for sensitive skin; add a few drops to a foaming bottle.
+• Body & face wash: Gentle enough for many sensitive skin types; add a few drops to a foaming bottle.

 • Hand wash: Effective without the drying effect of sulphates.

-• Household cleaning: Combine 60 mL in 1 L of water for counters, tiles, and glass.
+• Household cleaning: Combine around 60 mL in 1 L of water for benches, tiles, and some glass surfaces.

-• Laundry: Use 120 mL per standard wash; ideal for delicates.
+• Laundry: Use around 120 mL per standard wash; ideal for delicates and lightly soiled items.

-• Pet shampoo: Dilute heavily (1 tsp per cup water) to avoid residue on fur.
+• Pet shampoo: Dilute heavily (1 tsp per cup water) to avoid residue on fur and always rinse well.

-• Garden produce rinse: A few drops in a bowl of water lifts wax and pesticide film.
+• Garden produce rinse: A few drops in a bowl of water help lift wax and surface debris from firm produce; rinse thoroughly afterwards.

 Its simplicity also means fewer triggers for dermatitis or chemical sensitivity.
-Dermatologists note that well-formulated Castile soaps (pH ≈ 9–10) cleanse effectively yet remain less irritating than many foaming cleansers containing sulphates or synthetic fragrances.
+Dermatologists often note that well-formulated Castile soaps (pH ≈ 9–10) cleanse effectively yet can still be less irritating than many foaming cleansers containing sulphates or strong synthetic fragrances when they’re properly diluted and rinsed.

 Castile vs regular soap: what makes it different?